Criminal Lawyers Sydney

 a.
 Summary Offences – domestic violence (AVOs), drug possession and traffic offences are examples of matters which are heard in the Local Court

 b.
-Indictable Offences – are more serious offences which commence proceedings in the Local Court and will progress through the justice system, depending on the nature of the crime.
+Indictable Offences – are more serious offences that commence proceedings in the Local Court and will progress through the justice system, depending on the nature of the crime.

 More information on “Indictable Offences” can be found below.